Education Policy: Access & Equity in Public Charter School Transportation

-Charter schools are schools of choice.
+Public charter schools are schools of choice.
 They offer a public alternative to assigned schools for families.
 Having another school option is important, especially for families whose neighborhood schools are not high-quality or are not a good fit.
 Families that lack personal access to reliable transportation face a barrier when attempting to access a charter school that does not provide transportation.
-This may lead to inequities: transportation usually comes at a cost that can pose a significant burden for low-income families and impact their choice of school.
+This may lead to inequities: school transportation usually comes at a cost that can pose a significant burden for low-income families and impact their choice of school.

-What Transportation Means in Today’s Context
+1. What Transportation Means in Today’s Context

-For many, the mention of school transportation elicits visions of classic yellow buses stopping to pick up students directly outside their front doors.
+For many, the mention of public school transportation elicits visions of classic yellow buses stopping to pick up students directly outside their front doors.
 However, school transportation often looks different today.
 Take New York City, for example.
 The New York Department of Education (DOE) provides transportation to all city students who live more than 0.5 miles from their school, regardless of whether they attend a traditional school, charter school, or even non-public school.
 Some students are eligible for yellow bus transport, but most students are provided with a free MetroCard that allows them to ride the city’s subways and buses to school.

 In San Antonio, the school district uses what is known as a hub system.
 There are multiple bus stops all over the city.
 After students are picked up from a stop, they are driven to a hub where they transfer to another bus that takes them to their school.